 - Optimum cohesion strength, making it a good candidate for multi-packing operations

 - A proven track record of excellent results in all processes due to its unique technical properties

 - Availability in thickness of 15 micron with more low micron options set to come.

 So why is B-NAT shrink film the future for fresh produce packaging?
 It is widely accepted that the ultimate end-goal is for all consumable packaging items to be recycled and reused.
 Whilst many forward-thinking individuals or councils currently do go to great lengths to ensure their waste is minimized, the majority of the world’s population is less conscientious.
-Whilst we wait for recycling to become ‘second nature’ to all, B-NAT is the salve that is badly needed due to its sustainable beginnings and quick-to-degrade endings.
+Whilst we wait for recycling to become ‘second nature’ to all, B-NAT is the salve that is badly needed due to its sustainable beginnings and easy-to-recycle endings.

 However, B-NAT is not Yorkshire Packaging’s first attempt to clean up shrink film’s ‘bad wrap’.
 Over the last decade we have focused on developing ‘ultrathin’ packaging, providing films with 9, 11 and 12 micron thicknesses that are still comparable in strength to their thicker counterparts 13 and 15 micron films.
 Our film experts have encouraged as many customers as possible to transition to these films to wrap their products.
 Ultrathin films have reduced the quantity of film rolls required to pack products that only a few years ago were still being wrapped in 19 and 25 micron films.
 Whilst delivering the same yield, this advancement has cut the plastic usage almost in half due to;

 - longer rolls lengths, meaning less changeovers on machines, less transportation volume and of course less materials used to package the films

 - a reduction in shrink and seal rates leading to a more efficient machine processes and power requirements